The Innovator's Dilemma by Clayton Christensen — Cliff Notes Summary

 8. Sales-Team Application — The Displacement Watchlist

-For sales leaders, the operational extract from Christensen is a displacement watchlist — a quarterly review of every renewal account to ask: is a disruptor servicing this customer's emerging job with a cheaper, simpler tool?
-Three signal patterns trigger an alert: (1) a champion stops responding mid-renewal cycle (they have already adopted the disruptor in a side project); (2) a procurement push for "consolidation" that is really a stalking horse for replacement; (3) a new persona enters the buying committee (the disruptor's natural buyer — usually a developer, designer, or end-user where the old buyer was an admin or executive).
+For sales leaders, the operational extract from Christensen is a displacement watchlist — a quarterly review of every renewal account that asks: is a disruptor servicing this customer's emerging job with a cheaper, simpler tool?
+Three signal patterns trigger an alert: (1) a champion goes quiet mid-renewal cycle (they may have already adopted the disruptor in a side project); (2) a procurement push for "consolidation" that is really a stalking horse for replacement; (3) a new persona enters the buying committee — often the disruptor's natural buyer (a developer, designer, or end-user where the old buyer was an admin or executive).
+When two of the three fire, you typically have a 6–12 month window to re-anchor the account around a new value proposition or you will lose it.

 Frameworks at a Glance